theodoremoreland/REDB-API/README.md

-# REDB API (Abridged)
+# REDB API
 An asynchronous REST API for accessing St. Louis Parcel Data stored in the Regional Entity Database (REDB).

-This repository features an abridged version of the actual REDB-API, the actual repository can be found here: https://github.com/stlrda/redb-api

 More information on the Regional Entity Database can be found here: https://github.com/stlrda/REDB-Workflows

 REDB-API is a public facing API that comes equipped with interactive documentation thanks to the Fast-API library.
 Said documentation can be utilized by anyone over the internet either programatically or through a web browser.
 Below is a demonstration of using the point-and-click web interface to preview and retrieve data from the Regional Entity Database.